Mr-LegitHD/SilverWolf/README.md

 # SilverWolf
-private Discord Bot from the The Great Universe Discord Server but now public because of server loss ;)
+This was the Discord Bot of my Discord Server.
+Now the code is public for everyone and can be used for new bots.